cariad/palign/docs/text.md

 ## Drawing text

-The `draw_text` function requires the text to render and either a position or bounds to render within.
+The `draw` function requires the text to render and either a position or bounds to render within.
 You can also pass an optional [`Style`](./style.md) to merge with the base style.

 ### Drawing at a position